 Your Adjusted Gross Income

 Your adjusted gross income, or AGI, is the end result after you subtract all the above-the-line deductions you qualify for from your gross income.
 A lot can depend on your AGI.
 Your eligibility for several other tax breaks depends on this number.
-The Internal Revenue Service figures that you earn too much if your AGI is too high, so you shouldn’t be able to take advantage of these tax breaks.
+The Internal Revenue Service figures that you earn too much if your AGI is too high, so you shouldn’t be able to take advantage of certain tax breaks.

 Your AGI is where calculating your taxable income begins.
 You’re not taxed on your gross income – everything you earn plus unearned income such as capital gains, interest and dividend income.
-Your tax bill is based on what’s left after you take all available deductions.
+Your tax bill is based on what’s left over after you take all available deductions.

 Your Modified Adjusted Gross Income

 You might also have heard the term “modified adjusted gross income,” commonly referred to as your MAGI.
 Eligibility for certain tax breaks sometimes depends on your MAGI rather than your AGI.
 Your MAGI is your AGI with one or more above-the-line deductions added back in.

 You obviously can’t base your eligibility for an above-the-line adjustment to income on the income that remains after you take the deduction, so that deduction is typically added back for eligibility purposes.
 This rule applies to several tax credits as well, including the Child Tax Credit and two education-related credits.

 Read more: How to Decrease a Modified Adjusted Gross Income